django-haystack/django-haystack/docs/spatial.rst

 ``within``
 ----------

-.. method:: SearchQuerySet.dwithin(self, field, point_1, point_2)
+.. method:: SearchQuerySet.within(self, field, point_1, point_2)

 ``within`` is a bounding box comparison.
 A bounding box is a rectangular area within which to search.
-It's composed of a bottom-left point & a top-right point, though provided you give two opposing corners in either order, Haystack will determine the right coordinates.
+It's composed of a bottom-left point & a top-right point.
 It is faster but slighty sloppier than its counterpart.

 Examples::